nsiatras/programming-languages-benchmark/README.md

 | Python        | 4426.7331     |Python 3.10.7        |

 ### Conclusion:
-FreePascal is 1.054 times faster than Java, Java Is 1.26 times faster than C and Python proves that sometimes pencil and paper is a way faster method to perform calculations.
+FreePascal is 1.054 times faster than Java, Java Is 1.26 times faster than C and Python proves that sometimes it is faster to perform calculations using a pencil and a piece of paper.

 ##  Machine Information
 All results have come from the same PC with the following details:<br><br>